valdoin/Devblog/content/posts/hashing.md

 +++
-title = 'Why You Should Never Store Passwords in Plain Text' date = 2025-02-19T17:30:49+01:00 draft = false keywords = ["password security", "password vulnerability", "hashing", "sha-256", "password hashing", "cryptography", "secure passwords", "storing passwords safely"] description = "Storing passwords in plain text is a massive security risk.
+title = 'Why You Should Never Store Passwords as Plain Text' date = 2025-02-19T17:30:49+01:00 draft = false keywords = ["password security", "password vulnerability", "hashing", "sha-256", "password hashing", "cryptography", "secure passwords", "storing passwords safely"] description = "Storing passwords as plain text is a massive security risk.
 Learn why hashing is essential and how SHA-256 works."
 +++

-What happens when you sign up for a website?
+What happens when you sign up for a website ?
 Where does your password go ?
 And more importantly can someone see it ?
 Turns out, if a website is poorly designed, the answer is yes.
 And that’s a huge problem.
 That's where {{< theme_text_color >}}hashing{{< /theme_text_color >}}   comes in.

 ## {{< theme_text_color >}}I. what ?{{< /theme_text_color >}}

 {{< theme_text_color >}} Hashing {{< /theme_text_color >}} is a process that takes your password and transforms it into a fixed-length string of characters, using a mathematical function.
-Unlike encryption, which can be reversed with a key, hashing is one-way—once hashed, your original password is gone forever.
+Unlike encryption, which can be reversed with a key, hashing is a {{< theme_text_color >}}one-way process{{< /theme_text_color >}}, your original password is gone forever.

 For example if you hash the password "password123" with [SHA-256](https://en.wikipedia.org/wiki/SHA-2), you get :
 {{< highlight bash >}} ef92b778bafe771e89245b89ecbcf99737512704f77a65a05a8b8d66f79152c4 {{< /highlight>}}